datalocaltmp/datalocaltmp.github.io/_posts/2023-07-17-Visualizing-Android-Code-Coverage-Pt.2.md

 ## Quest 2 Native Library Example

-For those unaware, the Quest 2 VR headset is developed ontop of Android.
+For those unaware, the Quest 2 VR headset is developed on top of Android.
 What's nice about this is that you can enable developer-mode and use all the wonderful tools you're used to as an Android developer/researcher.

 I had done just that and decided to dive into the native libraries in `/system/lib64/`.
 It didn't take much more than a quick `strings ./* | grep _Z | c++filt -n` to identify `libosutils.so` as a native library worth poking.